 Extract from the book: The Post-Glacial Flooding Hypothesis

 The Quaternary deposits in the Avon valley include clay-with-flints, head, gravelly head, river terrace deposits, brickearth, alluvium and occasional peat.
 Clay-with-flint is a residual deposit created by modification of Palaeogene sediments and the solution of the underlying chalk, deposited considerably earlier than the river terrace deposits.
+(River Avon)

 The exact age is uncertain, but clay-with-flint deposits in south-west England are likely of Pleistocene age (Gallois 2009).
 Clay-with-flint is mainly found on the flats of hilltops.
 Older head deposits, associated with clay-with-flint sediments, formed through solifluction and solution of the latter and the underlying bedrock.
 It is often found on the upper valley slopes.
 Further down the valley ‘head gravel’, ‘gravelly head’ and ‘head’ are found, deposited by fluvial transport, hill wash, hill creep and solifluction (Barton et al. 2003; Hopson et al. 2007).